IamSebastianDev/mjolnir/readme.md

 A certain set of functions are imported by default.
 No other imports are available (as of yet.
 Probably never.)

 -   `skæld`: Transpiles to `console` in JavaScript.
--   `inscribe`: Translates to `console.log` in JavaScript.
+-   `inscribe`: Transpiles to `console.log` in JavaScript.
--   `runestone`: Translates to `process` in JavaScript.
+-   `runestone`: Transpiles to `process` in JavaScript.

+## Contributing

+If you would like to contribute, take a look at the [Contribution Guide](./contributing.md).
+Contributors of any skill level are appreciated, if you have any questions, feel free to reach out.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+`Mjolnir` is licensed under the [MIT License](https://opensource.org/licenses/MIT)

 ## Acknowledgments